 Jubilee Event

 This had been very well attended, on a lovely sunny afternoon with an abundance of food and drink!
 The event organisers had done a great job.
-It was suggested that this could perhaps be an annual event providing organisers could be found.

 The woodland proved to be a wonderful setting and it was hoped that it could be used for future social events.

 Julie had updated our website with pictures and these would be included in the Kinross Funding report as requested.